Pilates

 Neurodynamic Exercise

 Sasha (also a neurophysiotherapist) has developed a Neurodynamic Exercise programme for the Branch based on her experience with Pilates, Neurophysiotherapy, and the philosophy, principles and research of PD Warrior, LSVT BIG and PWR MOVES – these are programmes which address both physical and cognitive activity at higher levels of intensity, and is suitable for people in the earlier stages of Parkinson’s (mild to moderate symptoms).
 The exercises can be adapted to suit individuals, based on their Parkinson’s symptoms and any other pathologies.
 Sasha’s 10 week programme involves pre- and post-assessments, and there is the opportunity to join an ongoing ‘continuation class’ at the end of the programme.
 This would be suited to anyone who feels they would like to learn more about the type of exercise advocated for PWP, or how to get more from the exercises they are doing.
-A new 10 week course is planned to start face to face in March, so please get in touch if you may be interested.
+For more details please see the Neurodynamic Exercise webpage.

 To find out more, please contact Sasha via sasha@edinburghparkinsons.org.